laurentkempe/StatiqBlog/input/posts/2010/Corporate-Culture-disruptive-thinking-and-implementation.md

 > [Netflix](http://netflix.com/) thinks that “**as they grow, they have to minimize rules**”.
 Different approach as what we all know, experience, read.
 And … Netflix is definitely not a startup anymore!
 I would like to share with you a document from Netflix I found on SlideShare about their culture and some quite innovative management ideas they have put in place.
 Feed for thoughts ;-)
 <!-- more -->

-I’d like to think that I pushed him a bit to publish this after sending him the link and having a talk about the post of [Startup Culture Lessons From Mad Men](http://onstartups.com/tabid/3339/bid/13420/Startup-Culture-Lessons-From-Mad-Men.aspx)which bring a lot of similar points than the presentation of Netflix.
+I’d like to think that I pushed him a bit to publish this after sending him the link and having a talk about the post of [Startup Culture Lessons From Mad Men](http://onstartups.com/tabid/3339/bid/13420/Startup-Culture-Lessons-From-Mad-Men.aspx) which bring a lot of similar points than the presentation of Netflix.

 > That led us to think a bit about what just didn’t make sense anymore given the realities of the Gen Y worker, broadband in the home, constant connectivity via mobile devices, the modern market for hiring exceptional people, etc.
 >